Does Having a Golden Visa Lower Your Tax Bill?

 What a Golden Visa Won’t Do

-It’s important to be aware that most Golden Visa programs don’t waive the taxation requirements for investor residents.
+It’s important to be aware that most golden visa programs don’t waive the taxation requirements for investor residents.

-However, if you obtain residence without physically moving to a country, a Golden Visa will not tax you, because they only do so if you live in the country.
-Some schemes, like Portugal’s non-habitual tax residence) allow you to live there and only pay tax on money that you earn there, and exempt income from abroad.
+However, if you obtain residence without physically moving to a country, a golden visa country will not tax you.
+They only do so if you live in the country.

 But, if you spend enough time there to qualify as a tax resident, usually 183 days, they will definitely tax you.